 The checklist below lists a few common hazards you can look for and fix to keep your workers and family safe.

-- Is there potential for combustible gas, vapors or toxic agents?
-If yes, has it been tested?
+- If there is potential for combustible gas, vapors or toxic agents, has the oxygen level been tested with a gas monitor?

-- If a worker enters, is an observer in communication?
+- If a worker enters, is an observer present and in communication?

 - Is the observer trained and able to initiate rescue?